Hardware

 Skip this step if you want to solder it yourself.

-PCBWay has a minimum quantity of one for assembly.
-They will use the boards from step 2.
-The result is a “board of sockets” - you install the ICs yourself later.
-Parts availability should never be a constraint; every component has multiple vendors.
+PCBWay assembles in quantities as low as one, using the boards from step 2.
+The result is a “board of sockets” — you install the ICs yourself later.
+Parts availability is rarely a constraint; every component has multiple vendors.

 Download the BOM, notes, and photos.

-Request assembly with your PCB order and send the BOM, notes, and photos.
-There is no centroid file because there are no surface mount parts.
-The default options will work.
-Let them source the parts.
-Let them make substitutions.
+Request assembly along with your PCB order and send the BOM, notes, and photos.
+There’s no centroid file because there are no surface-mount parts.
+The default options work fine — let them source the parts and make substitutions.

-Expect a short delay while they quote the bill of materials.
-Then pay and wait.
-They estimated four weeks; mine arrived in three.
+Expect a short delay while they quote the bill of materials, then pay and wait.
+They quoted four weeks; mine arrived in three.

-If they have a question, make sure both you and your sales rep read the notes you sent them.
-If you have a question about options on their web site, ask your sales rep before asking on the forums.
-They help people all day long with projects far more complex than this.
-Even if you don’t understand what you are doing, they can figure it out by looking at the zip files.
-Really, they do this all day long, and will probably enjoy the easy win.
+If they have a question, make sure both you and your sales rep have read the notes you sent.
+If you have a question about options on their website, ask your sales rep before heading to the forums.
+They help people all day with projects far more complex than this, and they can figure out your build from the zip files even if you can’t.
+They do this all day long and will probably enjoy the easy win.

 Step 4.
 More Parts

-Factory-assembled boards still require you to install the eight ICs.
+Factory-assembled boards still need you to install the eight ICs.
 Upload the active parts list to a Mouser shopping cart.

-If you are soldering it yourself, upload the full parts list to a Mouser shopping cart.
+If you’re soldering the whole thing yourself, upload the full parts list to a Mouser cart instead.

-Mouser will print the Customer# on each of the parts bags.
-Assign this column to the CSV reference column to get your bags labelled like “C1-C9, C11” etc. If you forget, no problem because the PCB silkscreen has location info.
+Mouser prints a Customer# on each parts bag.
+Map that column to the CSV reference column and your bags arrive labeled like “C1-C9, C11”.
+If you forget, no problem — the PCB silkscreen already has the location info.

-If something is out of stock, consult the substitution notes below.
+If something is out of stock, check the Parts Substitution notes below.

 Step 5.
 Pi Pico Firmware